-Now, suppose that one wants to learn a generative model to generate entity embeddings:
+Now, suppose that one wants to learn a generative model for generating entity embeddings:

-where the left hand of Equation~(\ref{eq:generative_model}) is usually called ELBO~\cite{ELBO}, and the right hand is the KL divergence~\cite{KLD} between our parameterized distribution $p_\theta (\rvy|\rvx)$ (i.e.,the predictor) and the true distribution $p(\rvy|\rvx)$.
-The complete derivation can be found in Appendix~\ref{app:proofs}.
+where the left-hand side of Equation~(\ref{eq:generative_model}) is the evidence lower bound (ELBO)~\citep{ELBO}, and the right-hand side is the Kullback-Leibler (KL) divergence~\citep{KLD} between our parameterized distribution $p_\theta (\rvy|\rvx)$ (i.e., the predictor) and the true distribution $p(\rvy|\rvx)$.

-In typical generative learning, $p(\rvy|\rvx)$ is intractable as $\rvy$ is a noise variable sampled from normal distribution and thus $p(\rvy|\rvx)$ is unknown.
-However, in EEA, we can obtain a few samples by the use of training set, which yields a classical negative sampling loss \cite{JAPE,BootEA,MuGNN,AliNet,decentRL,RLEA,NeoEA,MultiKE,MMEA,EVA,MSNEA,MCLEA,Meaformer}:
+In typical generative learning, $p(\rvy|\rvx)$ is intractable because $\rvy$ is a noise variable sampled from a normal distribution, and thus $p(\rvy|\rvx)$ is unknown.
+However, in EEA, we can obtain a few samples by using the training set, which leads to a classical negative sampling loss~\citep{JAPE,MuGNN,MultiKE,MMEA,decentRL,AliNet,EVA,MSNEA,Meaformer,RLEA,NeoEA,MCLEA}:

-where $(\rvy^i, \rvx^i)$ denotes a pair of aligned entities in the training data, and the randomly sampled entity $\rvy^j$ is regarded as the negative entity. $i$, $j$ are the entity IDs. $N_{\text{ns}}$ is the normalization constant.
-Here, $\Ls_{\text{ns}}$ is written in a form of cross-entropy loss with the label $p(\rvy^j|\rvx^i)$ as follows:
+where $(\rvy^i, \rvx^i)$ denotes a pair of aligned entities in the training data.
+The randomly sampled entity $\rvy^j$ is regarded as the negative entity. $i$, $j$ are the entity IDs. $N_{\text{ns}}$ is the normalization constant.
+Here, $\Ls_{\text{ns}}$ is formulated as a cross-entropy loss with the label $p(\rvy^j|\rvx^i)$ defined as:

-Considering that there are only a small number of aligned entity pairs as training data in EEA, the observation of $p(\rvy|\rvx)$ may be biased and limited.
-To alleviate this problem, the recent GAN-based methods~\cite{SEA,OTEA,NeoEA} propose to leverage the entities out of training set for unsupervised learning.
-Their common idea is to make the entity embeddings from different KGs indiscriminative to a discriminator, and the underlying aligned entities shall be encoded in the same way and have similar embeddings.
+Given that EEA typically uses only a small number of aligned entity pairs for training, the observation of $p(\rvy|\rvx)$ may be subject to bias and limitations.
+To alleviate this problem, the recent GAN-based methods~\citep{SEA,OTEA,NeoEA} propose leveraging entities outside the training set for unsupervised learning.
+The common idea behind these methods is to make the entity embeddings from different KGs indiscriminative to a discriminator, such that the underlying aligned entities shall be encoded in the same way and have similar embeddings.
 To formally prove this idea, we dissect the ELBO in Equation~(\ref{eq:generative_model}) as follows:

-The complete derivation can be found in Appendix~\ref{app:proofs}.
+The complete derivation in this section can be found in Appendix~\ref{app:proof1}.
 Therefore, we have: